govindgcoder/shadow_decoder/README.md

 # shadow_decoder

-A lightweight, zero-dependency C CLI tool designed to reconstruct a `.bmp` image completely in RAM from a dynamic Base64 stream, then parse its headers to extract a hidden steganographic payload.
+A C CLI tool developed to reconstruct a `.bmp` image completely in RAM from a dynamic Base64 stream, then parse its headers to extract a hidden steganographic payload.

 > A small mini-project i did to practice bit shifting and memory management in C :)